Parallel-NetCDF/PnetCDF/sneak_peek.md

     to contain the fix.
 See discussion in https://github.com/NCAR/ParallelIO/pull/1304 The bug fix will appear in HDF5 1.10.4 release.
   + ADIOS driver are ready only.
 No vard, varn, low-level, and nonblocking support.
-  + ADIOS driver is ready only.
-There is also no vard, varn and low-level API support.

 * Update configure options
   + Enable NetCDF-4 support.